NCI-CGR/TriosCompass_v2/Process_107_new_Chernobyl_data.md

 @RG\\tPL:ILLUMINA\\tID:{FLOWCELL}_{LANE}\\tSM:{CGF_ID}\\tPU:{CGF_ID}_{FLOWCELL}\\tLB:{CGF_ID}_{INDEX}
 ```

 The format of the manifest file is specified by schemas/cgr_manifest_schema.yaml.
-The manifest file will be automatically validated at the beginning of the Snakemake workflow via the new Snakemake feature of PEP (protable encapsulated project).
-Users may vist [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuring-scientific-experiments-via-peps) to learn more about this PEP feature.
+The manifest file will be automatically validated at the beginning of the Snakemake workflow via the new Snakemake feature of [PEP (portable encapsulated project)](https://pep.databio.org/).
+Users may visit [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuring-scientific-experiments-via-peps) to learn more about this PEP feature.

 :bookmark: Note that one sample is allowed to have multiple fastq files from different flow cells.
 The workflow will combine those fastq files and generate single bam file for each sample.

 #### Pedigree files
-In additioanl to the fastq input files, another important input files are pedigress files, to specify relationship among subjects/samples.
+In additional to the fastq input files, another important input files are pedigree files, to specify relationship among subjects/samples.
 It always consists of one child and its parents.
-For example, for a family with two kids, we need two peidgree files:
+For example, for a family with two kids, we need two pedigree files:

 ```bash
 cat  new_cgr_pedfiles/t0679c1.ped